ansys/pyansys-geometry/doc/source/contributing.rst

 Adhere to code style
 --------------------

-PyGeometry follows the PEP8 standard as outlined in `PEP 8 <https://dev.docs.pyansys.com/coding-style/pep8.html>`_ in the *PyAnsys Developer's Guide* and implements style checking using `pre-commit <https://pre-commit.com/>`_.
+PyAnsys Geometry follows the PEP8 standard as outlined in `PEP 8 <https://dev.docs.pyansys.com/coding-style/pep8.html>`_ in the *PyAnsys Developer's Guide* and implements style checking using `pre-commit <https://pre-commit.com/>`_.